panpf/sketch/docs/decoder.md

   for non-Android platforms.
 * [BitmapFactoryDecoder]: On the Android platform, images are decoded using built-in BitmapFactory, which is the final decoder on the Android platform.
+* [AwxkeeAvifDecoder]: Use Awxkee's avif decoder library to decode images in heif and avif formats on the Android platform
 * [PhotosAssetDecoder]: Decode images from the Photos Library on iOS platform
 * [UIImageDecoder]: Use UIImage to decode images on iOS platform
 * [SkiaGifDecoder] Use Skia's built-in Codec to decode gif animations on non-Android